-Modern minimalism, Scandi-inspired, delightfully simple – call it what you will, but there is no denying we have been obsessed with light, airy interiors for a while now.
-The brighter, and the whiter, the better.
-But a blank white wall just doesn’t fill us with the same glee it once did, and we think the time has come to move away from light-centred interiors to something a little more… dark.
+And while there is no denying that we will continue to be obsessed with light, airy interiors, a blank white wall just doesn’t fill us with the same glee it once did.
+So, we think the time has come to move away from light-centered interiors to something a little more… dark.

 How delicious are these glossy black metro tiles?
 More dramatic than paint or wallpaper, bold, dark tiles add heaps of glamour but are still in keeping with that moodier vibe.
 If this look is a bit too Tim Burton for you, try using black tiles over a smaller surface area like a kitchen splashback, the walls of a shower or around a fireplace.

-Dark and moody interiors aren’t all about greys, blacks and blues – deep rusty oranges and reds are also fair game.
-Try combining a deep orange like Dulux’s Tuscan Terracotta with dark wood flooring and Mid-century furniture to re-create this cosy look.
+Dark interiors designs aren’t all about greys, blacks and blues – deep rusty oranges and reds are also fair game.
+Try combining a deep orange like Dulux’s Tuscan Terracotta with dark wood flooring and Mid-century furniture to re-create this cozy look.

 We have a tendency to think that painting a ceiling white will make it look higher, and as a result make the room look bigger.
 But painting a ceiling the same dark hue as your walls means that you can’t actually read where the walls end and the ceiling begins, creating the illusion that the ceilings are in fact much, much higher.
 Genius, no?